The final conference program is now available. Download it here

 -review journals (pdf)

-Invitation to the open session: Alcohol Control Policies in a Public Health Perspective – The Purple Book (pdf)
+Open session 2 September 2016: Alcohol Control Policies in a Public Health Perspective – The Purple Book

 Thematic focus and keynote speakers